Trump touts travel ban, pledges support to Britain in wake of London situation

 - The Trump administration has asked the Supreme Court to consider the travel ban's legality

-Washington (CNN)President Donald Trump touted his so-called travel ban Saturday in the wake of reports that people were hit by a van and stabbed in London, while also pledging assistance to Britain.
+Washington (CNN)President Donald Trump touted his so-called travel ban Saturday in the wake of what authorities are calling "terrorist incidents" in London, while also pledging assistance to Britain.

-Without referring explicitly to the London situation, Trump wrote on his personal account: "We need to be smart, vigilant and tough.
+Without referring explicitly to London, Trump wrote on his personal account: "We need to be smart, vigilant and tough.
 We need the courts to give us back our rights.
 We need the Travel Ban as an extra level of safety!"

 Eight minutes later, he tweeted, "Whatever the United States can do to help out in London and the U. K., we will be there - WE ARE WITH YOU.
 GOD BLESS!"